 One of my memorable moments from my teaching days would be that of a parent getting flabbergasted over her son’s first crush.
 “But teacher!
 He’s only five, how can he even think like that?!”
 I doubt I will ever forget the mother’s reaction; thankfully it was not my first encounter with such a situation.

 As human beings, we have an innate need to show and receive affection from the time we are born.
 As we grow older, we learn to demonstrate our affection in various forms.
-This understanding and demonstration of affection differs from child to child; depending on their individual personality and context in which they have been raised.
+This understanding and demonstration of affection differ from child to child; depending on their individual personality and context in which they have been raised.

 It is not unusual to find that a child who has been showered with lots of hugs and kisses from their loved ones to display the same behaviour in his or her preschool.
 Children love to imitate their parents, and this behaviour is heightened in their preschool years.
 They are quick to hug and kiss a friend or preschool classmate — just like Mommy and Daddy.